anandmsinha/FalconAndroid/readme.md

     23. Fix bug in create request api.
     24. Single user autocomplete limit to 1.
     24. Better request viewer.
+    25. Switch to default ba set in settings on first load.

 2. Version 0.2.0 (Not started)